 "With Factotum, De Klijn jumps right into the deep end without hesitation.
 His compositions are extraordinarily original, well structured, have surprising twists and are played by excellent musicians - mostly bandleaders in their own right.
 Thijs de Klijn creates his own voice on his debut."

-Thijs hosts a monthly jazz night in Jozef in Utrecht where he invites different guests each edition.
-People who joined so far include Bart Wirtz, Tom Beek, Paul van der Feen, Gideon Tazelaar, Gidon Nunes Vaz, Felix Schlarmann and many others.
+Thijs hosted a monthly jazz night in Jozef in Utrecht for 2 1/2 years where he invited different guests each edition.
+People who joined are Bart Wirtz, Tom Beek, Paul van der Feen, Gideon Tazelaar, Joost van Schaik, Felix Schlarmann and many more.

 From 2014 he spent two years in Berlin where he expanded the types of music he plays, now ranging from more conventional jazz to free/ambient/noise.
 In Berlin he wrote the music for Factotum.